auyer/Protonup-rs/README.md

 # Protonup-rs

-CLI program to automate the installation and update of Proton-GE
+Lib, CLI and GUI program to automate the installation and update of Proton-GE

 > **NOTE**: This is not nearly as feature complete as the original Protonup.
-> I've create it because the original project had a few issues with its Python dependencies (that most liekly got fixed already).
+> I've create it because the original project had a few issues with its Python dependencies (that most likely got fixed already).
 > I wanted to to re-create it in rust, in a way it could be used as a lib and a CLI.
 > If this repo gets to a stable and feature rich state, I will publish it to Cargo and other repositories.